 The program underwent a site visit in March 2006 and was notified regarding ACEND's continued accreditation decision in October 2006.
 Our accreditation is through the year 2016.
 The program prepares up to five interns to assume entry level positions in the field of dietetics, i.e., clinical, food service and community.

 Most of the internship learning activities will be completed at Geisinger Medical Center in Danville.
-However, some travel to surrounding Geisinger clinics, affiliated medical centers, and community organizations will be required during a few rotations.
+However, travel to surrounding Geisinger clinics, affiliated medical centers, and community organizations will be required during some rotations.